-Applications to the IFNF program will be vetted using the criteria below.
+Applications to the IFNF program will be vetted using the criteria and point values below.
 Applicants should consider these criteria as they develop project ideas and articulate those ideas in the proposal.
 The questions in the online application form follow these criteria.

-- 1. Problem Statement: The project addresses a well-defined challenge that is significant, broadly recognized, and pressing for key stakeholders. - 2.
-National Forest System Nexus: The relevance of the challenge and proposed solution to the National Forest System is clear.
+- 1. Problem Statement (15 points): The project addresses a well-defined challenge that is significant, broadly recognized, and pressing for key stakeholders. - 2.
+National Forest System Nexus (10 points): The relevance of the challenge and proposed solution to the National Forest System is clear.
 For Pilot and Scaling projects the role of the USFS unit and/or program in the project is clear. - 3.
-Team and Partners: The project team is qualified and includes necessary partners, as measured by their project fit, motivation, and experience.
+Team and Partners (10 points): The project team is qualified to address the competencies called for in the proposed project and includes necessary partners, as measured by their project fit, motivation, and experience.
 Partners are identified and/or committed to the project. - 4.
-Policy: There is sufficient due diligence on legal, policy, and regulatory factors to provide high confidence that potential barriers or risks in this domain are low or navigable. - 5.
-Practices and Methods: The project relies on land management practices that are proven or likely to be effective, based on evidence, and that are implementable, affordable, and applicable.
-For Feasibility Projects, methodology is appropriate, robust, and reflects state-of-the-art practices. - 6.
-Payors (i.e., direct payment or repayment): Stakeholders (other than USFS) that are willing and able to shoulder project costs by providing either direct funding or repayment of financing sources are identified.
-Please submit Payor Letter of Support for pilot and scaling projects (use this letter of support template). - 7.
-Financing Sources (i.e., upfront capital): If required, public or private entities (other than USFS) that are likely to provide sufficient upfront capital to finance project costs through debt or equity models are identified. - 8.
-Project Site(s) and Readiness: Viable project site(s) and/or partner(s) required for on-the-ground implementation are identified. - 9.
-Impact and Scaling Potential: The project has potential to unlock capital other than USFS annual appropriations through new financing models, or to scale-up existing models, to accelerate on-the-ground implementation. - 10.
-Measurable Outcomes: Detailed metrics and processes are in place to measure economic, environmental, and/or social outcomes, or there are robust plans for developing them. - 11.
-Co-creation: Appropriate constituents in the project region are engaged in the co-creation of the solution to ensure optimal uptake of the conservation practices and interventions envisioned. - 12.
-Barriers to Success: Credible plans to address barriers to success are in place. - 13.
-Timeline, Deliverables, and Budget: The budget is sufficient for the proposed timeline, activities, and deliverables.
+Policy (5 points): There is sufficient due diligence on legal, policy, and regulatory factors to provide high confidence that potential barriers or risks in this domain are low or navigable within the lifecycle of the IFNF grant. - 5.
+Practices and Methods (5 points): The project relies on practices that are proven or likely to be effective, based on evidence, and that are implementable, affordable, and applicable.
+For Feasibility Projects, the project's methodology is appropriate, robust, and reflects state-of-the-art practices.
+For pilot and scaling projects, the land management practices and financial innovation practices are effective and state-of-the-art. - 6.
+Payors (i.e., direct payment or repayment) (15 points): Entities (other than USFS) that are willing and able to pay for the outputs/impact that the project generates in order to shoulder project costs and provide either direct funding or repayment of financing sources are identified and preferably committed.
+Please submit Payor Letter of Support for pilot and scaling projects (use this letter of support template).
+Note, submission of the Payor Letter(s) of Support is an important element of the proposal evaluation. - 7.
+Financing Sources (i.e., upfront capital) (10 points, only scored if financing is applicable to project): If required, public or private entities (other than USFS) that are likely to provide sufficient upfront capital to cover the project financing needs through debt or equity models are identified. - 8.
+Project Site(s) and Readiness (5 points): Viable project site(s) and/or partner(s) required for on-the-ground implementation are identified and ready to engage.
+Land management practices identified are effective and applicable. - 9.
+Impact and Scaling Potential (10 points): The project has potential to unlock capital other than USFS appropriations through new financing models, or to scale-up existing models to accelerate on-the-ground implementation.

+- USDA - 10.
+Measurable Outcomes (5 points): Detailed metrics and processes are in place to measure economic, environmental, and/or social outcomes, or there are robust plans for developing them. - 11.
+Co-creation (5 points): Appropriate constituents in the project region are engaged in the cocreation of the proposed solution to ensure optimal uptake of the conservation practices and interventions envisioned. - 12.
+Barriers to Success (5 points): Credible plans to address barriers to success are in place. - 13.
+Justice, Equity, Diversity, and Inclusion (5 points).
+Project footprint overlaps with an underserved community and/or project efforts engage the local community where work will be occurring. - 14.
+Workplan (10 points).
+Proposal provides clear and reasonable timeline, activities, and/or deliverables, and strategies to achieve them. - 15.
+Budget (5 points): The budget is sufficient for the proposed timeline, activities, and deliverables.